By Heather Frame, BSN, RN | January 16, 2023

 Understand your ovulation symptoms

-Using ovulation tests to predict when you will ovulate – in addition to recognizing your body’s ovulation signs – is helpful because they are 99% effective at detecting your fertile window which allows you to time intercourse more efficiently to get pregnant faster.
+Using ovulation tests to predict when you will ovulate – in addition to recognizing your body’s ovulation signs – is helpful at detecting your fertile window which allows you to time intercourse more efficiently to get pregnant faster.
 By testing each day after your period ends, you increase your chances of pregnancy by two menstrual cycles compared to those who do not use ovulation tests.

 Studies have also shown that tracking your cycle with an app increases your likelihood of pregnancy!
 By using the Premom app, you have the ability to track various symptoms of ovulation and access to the in-app camera that will read your ovulation tests for you.
 Members can access a physician-designed cycle analysis report and cycle comparison report that can identify unique cycle patterns for better ovulation prediction in future cycles.
 Using these tools, you can even share this information with your doctor or healthcare professional so that they can determine the best plan for you.